 What has been the best part of living in different locations worldwide?

 The best part of living in different countries was the culture and people I met from all over the world.
-In each country my family lived in, we made an effort to really immerse ourselves in the culture to fully understand and enjoy our new (temporary) home.
+In each country my family lived in, we made an effort to really immerse ourselves in the culture to enjoy our new (temporary) home.
 From walking through the markets in Nairobi, swimming in the Great Barrier Reef, and weekend trips from Brussels to Marseille, I was lucky to have amazing experiences and meet the most amazing people from all over the globe.
+Find out more about our Accessibility To Me Awareness Week here.